touhidulislam1999/Rock-VS-Mine-Prediction-Using-Machine-Learning-/README.md

 ## 📚 Project Overview

 This project leverages **machine learning** techniques to classify sonar signals as either **rock** or **mine**.
 The dataset used for this project is sourced from the **UCI Machine Learning Repository** and contains signal data collected by bouncing sonar waves off rocks or mines.
-The objective is to build and evaluate a predictive model that can distinguish between the two categories effectively.
+The objective is to build and evaluate a predictive model that can distinguish between the two categories efficiently.

 ---